Huddly/sdk/CONTRIBUTING.md

 Please keep in mind that the commit messages will be included in the release notes, therefore it is important that you use the proper way of creating a git commit message.

-After staging your changes with `git add`, run `npm run commit` to start the interactive commit message CLI.
+After staging your changes with `git add`, run `git cz` to start the interactive commit message CLI.

 **NOTE** We require that you have properly formatted commits when submitting a PR.